henryrscharf/Hooten_et_al_EL_2018/README.txt

 The scripts and data files contained in this directory may be used to reproduce the results in Hooten et al. (2018) related to the movement of a mountain lion in Colorado.
+All R scripts are intended to be run with /code/ as the working directory.

 The scripts /code/simulate/simulation.R and /code/mountain_lion/fit_mtl_AM80_subset.R use the functions in the included 'reDyn' R package by Henry Scharf.